Bent But Not Broken: A Penis Adventure, with Peyronie’s Disease

 I emailed Adam.

 I don’t know how long I’ll have to wait.

 — He’s busy, he’s busy.
 Thank God he got this gig.
 Damn recession.
 Okay.

 The insurance worked.
 I was so grateful that Adam was toiling and we were safe from financial ruin.
-How do unmarried people live?
+How do single people live?
 How can you face the horror of decay and ruin all alone?
-Like a housewife in a black and white sitcom, nailing down security has always been my essential motivation.
-When this is in full force I can push against it in controlled rebellion and really enjoy the day.
-Thank the ever-loving savior for working husbands.
+Like a housewife in a black-and-white sitcom, nailing down security has always been my essential motivation.
+When this is in full force I can push against it in controlled rebellion and really enjoy the day. — Thank the ever-loving savior for working husbands.
 Thank you, God, who I don’t even know at all, for the energy of possibility.
 This is bigger than my atheist self.

-I went in to speak to this upbeat man, this Dr. Hellman, for a quick look-see of my penis-horrible.
+I went in to speak to this upbeat man, this Dr. Hellman, about a quick look-see at my penis-horrible.
 He resembled the actor who played Murray on The Mary Tyler Moore Show, Gavin MacLeod.
 He had very good, clipped diction.

 “When did you start to notice the bending?”